seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/HPI) | Python

 Human Programming Interface.
 A way to unify, access and interact with all my personal data.
+It hides the [gory details](https://beepb00p.xyz/sad-infra.html#exports_are_hard) of locating data, parsing, error handling and caching.
+You simply 'import' your data and get to work with familiar Python types and data structures.

 ### no-db-static-shorturl